TaddyLab/yelp/code/README.txt

 *Regression*

 The R files are all designed to run in a slurm environment.
-For example, `code/run.sbatch -Jmn’ will execute a distributed run for code/mn-fit.R and call the combiner code/mn-combine.R, writing coefficients and projections to results/mn.
+For example, `code/run.sbatch -Jmn’ will run code/build.R, then execute a distributed run for code/mn-fit.R and call the combiner code/mn-combine.R, writing coefficients and projections to results/mn.
 Details depend upon your computing setup.